-The YB-TServer (short for YugabyteDB Tablet Server) service is responsible for the actual IO for end user requests in a YugabyteDB cluster.
-Recall from the previous section that data for a table is split, or sharded, into tablets.
-Each tablet is composed of one or more tablet-peers, depending on the replication factor.
-And each YB-TServer hosts one or more tablet-peers.
+The YugabyteDB Tablet Server (YB-TServer) service is responsible for the input-output (I/O) of the end-user requests in a YugabyteDB cluster.
+Data for a table is split (sharded) into tablets.
+Each tablet is composed of one or more tablet peers, depending on the replication factor.
+Each YB-TServer hosts one or more tablet peers.

-Below is a pictorial illustration of this in the case of a 4-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3.
+The following diagram depicts a basic four-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3:

 The tablet-peers corresponding to each tablet hosted on different YB-TServers form a Raft group and replicate data between each other.
-The system shown above comprises of 16 independent Raft groups.
-The details of this replication are covered in another section on replication.
+The system shown in the preceding diagram includes sixteen independent Raft groups.
+For more information, see Replication layer.

-Within each YB-TServer, there is a lot of cross-tablet intelligence built in to maximize resource efficiency.
-Below are just some of the ways the YB-TServer coordinates operations across tablets hosted by it:
+Within each YB-TServer, cross-tablet intelligence is employed to maximize resource efficiency.
+There are multiple ways the YB-TServer coordinates operations across tablets it hosts.

 Server-global block cache

-The block cache is shared across the different tablets in a given YB-TServer.
-This leads to highly efficient memory utilization in cases when one tablet is read more often than others.
-For example, one table may have a read-heavy usage pattern compared to others.
-The block cache will automatically favor blocks of this table as the block cache is global across all tablet-peers.
+The block cache is shared across different tablets in a given YB-TServer, leading to highly-efficient memory utilization in cases when one tablet is read more often than others.
+For example, if one table has a read-heavy usage pattern compared to others, the block cache would automatically favor blocks of this table, as the block cache is global across all tablet peers.

-YugabyteDB's compactions are size tiered.
-Size tier compactions have the advantage of lower disk write (IO) amplification when compared to level compactions.
-There may be a concern that size-tiered compactions have higher space amplification (that it needs 50% space head room).
-This is not true in YugabyteDB because each table is broken into several tablets and concurrent compactions across tablets are throttled to a certain maximum.
-Therefore the typical space amplification in YugabyteDB tends to be in the 10-20% range.
+YugabyteDB's compactions are size-tiered.
+Size-tier compactions have the advantage of lower disk write (I/O) amplification when compared to level compactions.
+There may be a concern that size-tiered compactions have a higher space amplification (that it needs 50% space head room).
+This is not true in YugabyteDB because each table is broken into several tablets and concurrent compactions across tablets are throttled to a specific maximum.
+The typical space amplification in YugabyteDB tends to be in the 10-20% range.

 The compactions are throttled across tablets in a given YB-TServer to prevent compaction storms.
-This prevents the often dreaded high foreground latencies during a compaction storm.
+This prevents, for example, high foreground latencies during a compaction storm.

-The default policy makes sure that doing a compaction is worthwhile.
+The default policy ensures that doing a compaction is worthwhile.
 The algorithm tries to make sure that the files being compacted are not too disparate in terms of size.
-For example, it does not make sense to compact a 100GB file with a 1GB file to produce a 101GB file, that would be a lot of unnecessary IO for less gain.
+For example, it does not make sense to compact a 100GB file with a 1GB file to produce a 101GB file, because it would require a lot of unnecessary I/O for little gain.

 Small and large compaction queues

 In addition to throttling controls for compactions, YugabyteDB does a variety of internal optimizations to minimize impact of compactions on foreground latencies.
-One such is a prioritized queue to give priority to small compactions over large compactions to make sure the number of SSTable files for any tablet stays as low as possible.
+For example, a prioritized queue to give priority to small compactions over large compactions to make sure the number of SSTable files for any tablet stays as low as possible.